I Have a Testimony

 Looking around, I began to see “them”…

 - Two women, one older and one younger.
 Obviously a mother and daughter.
-From the neck down, they were dressed in clothes much like our own.
-From the neck up, each of their heads were covered the way of many Mid-Eastern women.
+From the neck down, they dressed in clothes much like our own.
+From the neck up, each of their heads wore coverings like many Mid-Eastern women.
 The older woman seemed worn, tired, and obviously unwell.
-The eyes of the younger woman were filled with concern.
+The eyes of the younger woman filled with concern.
 Both of them were beautiful.
 Their skin stunning.

 - A son and his parents.
-His mom there for treatment, seemed to know the drill, but was fatigued from it all.
+His mom there for treatment, seemed to know the drill, but it fatigued her.
 The son walked away and returned with the familiar egg salad sandwich and a hot cup of tea.
 They looked European and when they spoke, I realized they were Ukranian.

 - Three Black people – two women and a man.
-The older woman in a wheelchair beginning to be weakened by the process occurring in her body.
+The older woman in a wheelchair weakened by the process occurring in her body.
 Their Jamaican accents thick as they conversed and tried to keep their mom occupied and laughing as they waited.

 - Across the room was an older Japanese couple.
-The husband keeping himself busy with reading while his wife was sprawled on a couch, asleep, unable to stay awake.
+The husband reading while his wife sprawled on a couch, asleep, unable to stay awake.